MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 This configuration is sometimes referred to as "hold your own key" (HYOK) and it is supported by Azure Information Protection when you have a working Active Directory Rights Management Services (AD RMS) deployment with the requirements that are documented in the next section.

 In this HYOK scenario, the usage rights policies and the organization's private key that protects these policies are managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
-As with Azure RMS protection, information that you protect with AD RMS is never sent to the cloud.
+As with Azure RMS protection, information that you protect with HYOK is never sent to the cloud.

 > [!NOTE]
 > Use this configuration only when you have to, and for just the documents and emails that require it.
-AD RMS protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs."
+HYOK protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs."
 >
 > Even for the organizations that use this configuration, it is typically suitable for less than 10% of all the content that needs to be protected.
 As guidance, use it only for documents or emails that match all the following criteria:
 >